badgumby/nodemcu32s_garage_controller/README.md

 ![case_design_v2.png](/images/case_design_v2.png "Fusion 360 model - v2")

 In this project, you will find the [STL files](/enclosure/STL/) for the top and bottom of the case, as well as, the [Fusion 360 model](/enclosure/Fusion%20360/) file.
 These can be used to 3D print the enclosure, or can be modified to fit your own project.
-It was designed around the 7cm x 9cm PCB linked in the [Additional Materials](#additional-materials) section above.
+It was designed around the 7cm x 9cm PCB linked in the [Misc Materials](#misc-materials) section above.

 ### 3D Print Settings